robbycerantola/gimpspot/readme.txt

     Underlayer:                 (if you don't know what it is for , you are not a screen printer) none             do not create any underlayer
-                same dimensions  create an underlayer the same dimension of the sum of all the layers bigger           create an underlayer 1 pixel around bigger than the sum of layers smaller          same as above but 1 pixel around smaller
+                same dimensions  create an underlayer with the same dimension of the sum of all the layers bigger           create an underlayer 1 pixel around bigger than the sum of layers smaller          same as above but 1 pixel around smaller